kulapoo/obsidian-template/README.md

 Yet Another Zettelkasten template, a tool crafted to simplify your note organization through the Zettelkasten method.
-Explore the [[00_Home MOC]] or delve into the **references** folder for detailed insights.
+Explore the [[00_Home MOC]] for detailed insights.

 # Setup Guide